Amazon's Jeff Bezos passes CEO role to AWS head Andy Jassy

 Jassy is an experienced Amazon hand, who started with the company in 1997.
 He shaped AWS from inception and was made head of the division in 2016.

-Though not as well known as Amazon's e-commerce operations, AWS typically accounts for the largest chunk of Amazon's revenues.
+While most people know Amazon for its e-commerce operations, AWS typically accounts for the largest chunk of Amazon's revenue.
 It brought in $12.7 billion in net sales in the fourth quarter.
-AWS provides businesses with database storage and cloud computing services, including support for machine learning and artificial intelligence endeavors.
+AWS dominates the market for cloud services, accounting for around a third of the market share.
+The division provides businesses with database storage and cloud computing services, including support for machine learning and artificial intelligence endeavors.

+Jassy isn't nearly as well known as Bezos, but he's spoken on controversial issues in tech.
+In 2019, he criticized then-President Donald Trump for bringing politics into the bidding process for a major Department of Defense contract that Microsoft ultimately won.

-The company has also experienced difficulty keeping its vast workforce safe from the coronavirus.
+The company has also faced the challenge of keeping its vast workforce safe from the coronavirus.
 In October, Amazon said the virus had infected 20,000 US front-line employees, including grocery workers at Amazon-owned Whole Foods Market.
 The company rolled out safety and testing measures to protect workers.

+Holiday sales were widely projected to lift Amazon's revenue as e-commerce companies experienced a boost from customers on lockdown, and they delivered.
+In its press release, the company said it shattered its holiday records, "delivering more than a billion toys, home, fashion, electronics, beauty, and personal care products to customers worldwide."

+On a call with investors, Amazon CFO Brian Olsavsky said the company will have to keep spending to address pandemic demands.
+"Hopefully, the vaccine gets going," he said.

-Discuss: Amazon's Jeff Bezos passes CEO role to AWS head Andy Jassy
+Discuss: Amazon's Jeff Bezos will pass CEO role to Andy Jassy as company reports record profit

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.